DrTimothyAldenDavis/SuiteSparse/CAMD/README.txt

-CAMD, Copyright (c) 2007-2013, University of Florida.
-Written by Timothy A. Davis (http://www.suitesparse.com), Yanqing Chen, Patrick
-R. Amestoy, and Iain S. Duff.
+CAMD, Copyright (c) 2007-2022, Timothy A. Davis (http://www.suitesparse.com), Yanqing Chen, Patrick R. Amestoy, and Iain S. Duff.
 All Rights Reserved.
 CAMD is available under alternate licences; contact T. Davis for details.

 CAMD:  a set of routines for permuting sparse matrices prior to
     factorization.
 Includes a version in C, a version in Fortran, and a MATLAB